Toitū Envirocare Logo

 Toitū's Impact Report highlights the measurable change our clients have achieved with the support of our expert team between July 2024 and June 2025.
 From reducing emissions to improving sustainability performance and driving positive environmental outcomes, it demonstrates the tangible contribution of our work across New Zealand and beyond.

-- 108,000 tonnes of high-integrity carbon credits were retired by our clients
+• 108,000 tonnes of high-integrity carbon credits retired

 Our emissions reporting